SystemId information not available to TraceListener

 Further investigation shows that for dynamic errors in XQuery code, we are getting line numbers but we are not getting the system ID of the module.
 This is true whether the dynamic error is in the main query expression, in a function in the main module, or in a function in an imported module.

-#3 Updated by Michael Kay almost 5 years ago
+#3 Updated by Michael Kay over 5 years ago

 - Status changed from In Progress to Resolved